-Agile projects are more successful than waterfall projects.
+Agile projects are more successful than waterfall projects and Agile Project Management is more successful.
 There, I said it.
 And I have the statistics from the Standish Group to back it up.

 The Standish Group took some heat over the years for their strict definition of success, challenged and failure.
 Recently the Standish Group tweaked the “scope” part of their definition to include not only scope but customer satisfaction, value delivered, and alignment to strategic goals.
 You can read more about the change here.
 But I digress.

 Agile Project Management is More Successful.
 What is interesting and perhaps not very surprising is the difference between success and failure rates between Agile projects and more traditional Waterfall projects.

 For 2011 to 2015, the overall breakout of success, challenged and failure is shown below for agile and waterfall, with Agile projects being about 3X more likely to succeed.

 Success Rates – Agile Projects vs. Waterfall Projects

 Another finding from the Standish Group is that larger projects have higher failure rates.
 This should not come as surprise to anyone.
 What was surprising to me was the extent to which the smaller projects reduced the risk (see chart below).